 Pupils/students should be encouraged to act as independently as possible and to undertake as much of their own personal care as is possible and practicable.
 When assistance is required, this should normally be undertaken by one member of staff.
 However, another appropriate adult who is aware of the task to be undertaken should always be in the vicinity and visible and/or audible.
-Intimate or personal care procedures should not involve more than one member of staff unless the pupil's care plan specifies the reason for this.
+Intimate or personal care procedures should not involve more than one member bodies